IWC Cal.89 18ct Pink Gold 1963 37mm, Shark Fin Lugs

 The Strap and Buckle

-The watch is fitted with a very high quality black crocodile strap and pink gold-plated buckle.
+The watch is fitted with a very high quality black Alligator strap and pink gold-plated buckle.
 If a different size colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown and black in stock and in plain padded leather, or crocodile skin or lizard skin, in standard, large and extra large sizes.

 The Box and Papers